 While the sector was greatly affected by the challenges of the pandemic, it has showed great resilience and adaptability.
 The town overall is witnessing a cultural renewal with an exemplar Local Cultural Education Partnership, strong emerging creative sector with more creatives producing in the town than ever before, and growing multi-art offer.

-The town is also steeped in history, largely due to its role in the fishing and shipbuilding industry, and has a range of volunteer-led museums and heritage centres.
+The town is steeped in history, largely due to its role in the fishing and shipbuilding industry and has a range of volunteer-led museums and heritage centres.
 Artists are inspired by the expansive landscape with big skies and wonderful light, sandy beaches and links to the Broads National Park and Carlton Marshes.
-There is a strong emerging creative sector, and more creatives producing in the town than ever before.
-To support the sector, in 2021 we launched the Virtual Creative Hub which provides support, networking events and workshops to creatives delivering work in the town.

 Linked to First Light’s themes of time and tide, the year-round programme will include a winter fair, Easter celebration and late summer bank holiday event, all with music and cultural activity, food and drink traders and a range of local producers.
 There will also be regular ticketed events targeted at a Lowestoft audience, that by the end of the project would take place monthly.
 Linked to and promoted by the First Light Festival brand, the pitch fees, drinks commission and ticket income from the year-round events will increase so that by 2027 they will be self-sustaining.

-This project will support an annual First Light Festival that will embed cultural growth by supporting year-round activities that promote and utilise local cultural assets including the seafront, Historic Quarter, Cultural Quarter, and the Ness Park.
+This project will support an annual First Light Festival that will embed cultural growth by supporting year-round activities that promote and utilise local cultural assets including the seafront, Historic Quarter, Station Quarter, and Cultural Quarter.